 You could write these two distinct spoken sentences next to each other within speech marks.
 They would still need dividing with a full stop/capital letter, but the treatment of the other end of the full sentence will be as before:

 Annie said, “Jim can’t do it.
 It’s a disaster.”

 “Jim can’t do it.
 It’s a disaster,” Annie said.
 (Or said Annie.)

 As an interesting exercise, try saying all these examples out loud, and note where you naturally take short or longer pauses.
 Do you think there are subtle differences in meaning?
 Reading out what you have written really helps with writing natural-sounding speech, which I will explore in another blog post.

-Before that, look out for another article on dialogue layout.
+Before that, look out for How to write dialogue: 2 – layout.

 Are the nitty-gritty details getting you down?
 Maybe it’s time for a fresh pair of eyes.
 Tell me how I can help.